 Could you replace your boiler with a heat pump?

-Heat Pumps are a fantastic heating solution for people looking to provide hot water throughout their property in a more efficient, environmentally friendly manner.
+Heat Pumps are a fantastic heating solution for people looking to provide hot water throughout their home in a more efficient and environmentally friendly manner.

 Using heat pumps as a heating solution is ideal for a range of properties; from flats and small houses, to large detached houses and commercial properties and provide a low cost heating system which is supported by the Renewable Heat Incentive.